rcy1314/nand/README.md

 # JQuery RSS Aggregator

-  - Easy to include!
+  - Easy to include.
+  - Mobile Friendly.
-  - Clone and Go!
+  - Clone and Go.
-  - Easy to use!
+  - Easy to use.

 >